 Microdermabrasion facials remain one of the most popular aesthetic treatments.
 It has earned this place because it is a safe lunchtime procedure that helps settle many complexion woes.
 A micro can help solve acne and smooth a range of skin texture concerns for beautiful skin days.

 microdermabrasion = microdermabrasion facial, microderm or simply micro

 Micros are a non-invasive procedure that exfoliates the outmost layer of skin cells to reveal healthier, deeper layers.
 It works with two actions; the first is vacuum suction which draws the skin into contact with the second, a gentle ‘abrasive’ component.

-- The suction action helps unclog pores and clear congestion, making it ideal to settle pimples, acne and hormonal breakouts.
+- The suction helps unclog pores and clear congestion, making it ideal to settle pimples, acne and hormonal breakouts.

-- The gentle exfoliation of the skin’s outmost layer and improves your skin glow by revealing healthier layers of skin.
+- The gentle exfoliation of the skin’s outmost layer improves your skin glow by revealing healthier layers of skin.